 Emergency warning sirens to be tested beginning April 5

-The test is the first of the monthly emergency audible siren tests, which take place each year on the first Monday of each month from April through August.
-The audible siren tests will occur twice on each testing day, at 10 a.m. and 7 p.m., on April 5, May 3, June 7, July 5 and August 2.
+The first warning alarm test tomorrow is the first of the monthly emergency audible siren tests, which take place each year on the first Monday of each month from April through August.
+The audible siren tests will occur twice on each testing day, at 10 a.m. and 7 p.m., on April 5, May 3, June 7, July 5, and August 2.

 Siren tests ensure that all systems and procedures are working properly during the season of peak flood danger and is in no way related to COVID-19.
 The tests also promote public awareness of the warning sirens located throughout Boulder County.
 Sirens are meant to reach people that are outside, not indoors.

-Louisville, Superior, Erie and Jamestown will not participate in the first audible test on April 5, and then opt out for the remaining monthly tests.
+Louisville, Superior, Erie, and Jamestown will participate in the first audible test on April 5, and then opt out for the remaining monthly tests.

-Should Boulder County experience severe weather during one of the planned audible tests, the siren tests for that day may be cancelled.
+Should Boulder County experience severe weather during one of the planned audible tests, the siren tests for that day may be canceled.
 For updated information, visit www.BoulderOEM.com.